-InSoFast, LLC has provided superior quality products and services since 2006.
+InSoFast, LLC has provided superior quality products since 2006.
 We focus on developing energy efficient building systems that exceed present and future energy codes, outperform the competition, and simplify construction processes.

 We are currently headquartered in South Dakota with offices in Pennsylvania and Oregon.
 Our panels are manufactured and shipped factory-direct from facilities in Massachusetts, Minnesota and Idaho.